Your teacher is Miss Coleman and your teaching assistant are Mrs Tormey and Mrs Hossen.

 Understand Science and Technology

 In DT, we will be exploring healthy eating and seasonal produce.
-We will make a selection of savoury dishes.
+We had lots of fun making pumpkin soup!

 Understanding the World

-In Spanish, we will be learning how to introduce ourselves and wish each other seasonal greetings.
+In Spanish, we will be learning how to talk about different types of houses.